The 1975's New Album: Title, Release Date, Tracklist, Rumours And Everything We Know So Far

 What can we expect from 'A Brief Inquiry Into Online Relationships' and 'Notes On A Conditional Form'?

 The 1975's second album campaign came to an end last summer when they headlined Latitude Festival in the UK, wrapping up nearly two whole years of touring and promo for their second album, I Like It When You Sleep, For You Are So Beautiful Yet So Unaware Of It.
 Now the band have begun teasing the next era: Music For Cars.

-Music For Cars will be divided into two albums: A Brief Inquiry Into Online Relationships, which will be released in October, and the second, Notes On A Conditional Form, will follow in May 2019.
-They have already released one single, 'Give Yourself A Try' with another expected any day now.
+Music For Cars will be divided into two albums: A Brief Inquiry Into Online Relationships, which will be released in November (originally October but it has been pushed back), and the second, Notes On A Conditional Form, will follow in May 2019.
+They have already released two songs, 'Give Yourself A Try' and 'Love It If We Made It'.

 Here's the latest news about the new albums:

 -The band's manager Jamie Oborne confirmed that the band will be releasing one song a month in the run up to the album release.
 He also announced that they will make their return to the stage in January.
 (July 3)